How to Output Data Formats in C# with IronBarcode

 BarcodeResult stores various useful properties.
 These properties are listed below:

-Once IronBarcode performs a reading process on an image, the barcodes found in the image will be stored in BarcodeResult as the BarcodeImage property of type AnyBitmap.
+Once IronBarcode reads an image, the barcodes found in the image are stored in BarcodeResult as the BarcodeImage property of type AnyBitmap.
 The BarcodeImage property stores the found barcode images.
-Users can retrieve this object to further process the image or save it as a permanent copy.
-This provides efficient and ease of use by eliminating the need to write additional code to extract the barcode images from an image.
+Users can retrieve this object to process the image further or save it as a permanent copy.
+This provides efficiency and ease of use by eliminating additional code to extract barcode images from an image.

 using IronSoftware.Drawing;